 Instead of walking around grumbling about the fact that people's attitudes aren't where you would like them to be, focus your energy on finding the positive in others.
 Be a guiding light that lifts your people.

 Do you know what gets you to work with a spring in your step?
 Just as importantly, do you know what gets your people to work with a spring in their step?
-If you aren't sure, find the answers in our free training "Mindset of a High-Performance Employee"
+If you aren't sure, find the answers in our training "My Career, My Choice"

 While not everyone working for you wants to be the next CEO of the company, most people do want more out of their jobs.
 Find out their goals, desires, and strengths.
 Once you've done that, help them to build into their work those elements that fulfill them and better serves the company.
 Check out the article on one-on-one meetings to discover how to get these conversations going with your team members.